 - Represents certain corporations, executives, and other individuals in multiple unrelated ongoing criminal investigations and/or prosecutions by the United States Department of Justice.

 - Represents certain corporations, asset managers, executives, and other individuals in multiple unrelated ongoing investigations by the United States Securities and Exchange Commission.

-From 2004 to 2013, Mr. Brodsky served as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York.
-For over 6 of those years, Mr. Brodsky was a member of the Securities and Commodities Fraud Task Force, and investigated and prosecuted a wide range of fraud including insider trading, accounting fraud, investment adviser fraud, commodities fraud, options backdating, market manipulation, broker bribery, hedge fund frauds, and Ponzi schemes; mail/wire fraud; money laundering; and obstruction.
+Prior to joining Gibson Dunn, from 2004 to 2013, Mr. Brodsky served as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York.
+During 6 of his eight years, Mr. Brodsky was a member of the Securities and Commodities Fraud Task Force and investigated and prosecuted a wide range of fraud including insider trading, accounting fraud, investment adviser fraud, commodities fraud, options backdating, market manipulation, broker bribery, hedge fund frauds, and Ponzi schemes; mail/wire fraud; money laundering; and obstruction.
 Mr. Brodsky also coordinated parallel civil proceedings with the SEC, bankruptcy trustees, and court-appointed receivers, and he litigated criminal forfeiture proceedings.
-He is a leading national expert on insider trading investigations after successfully prosecuting with others more than 50 individuals for insider trading crimes; using wiretaps in an insider trading trial for the first time in U.S. history; prosecuting the first matchmaking insider trading case in U.S. history; and authoring the first federal wiretaps on a conference line in U.S. history.
+He is a leading national expert on insider trading investigations after successfully prosecuting more than 50 individuals for insider trading crimes; using wiretaps in an insider trading trial for the first time in U.S. history; prosecuting the first matchmaking insider trading case in U.S. history; and authoring the first federal wiretaps on a conference line in U.S. history.

 The following are Mr. Brodsky’s representative matters as a federal prosecutor: